-As a public sector organisation, Highlands and Islands Enterprise's (HIE's) procurement activity is guided by legislation and best practice, with the route being determined by the potential total value of the contract.
+As a public sector organisation, Highlands and Islands Enterprise's (HIE's) procurement activity is guided by legislation and best practice, with the route being determined by the potential total value of the contract, as detailed below:

-HIE publishes high value tenders on the Public Contracts Scotland website and potential suppliers are encouraged to register for free on this site.
+HIE publishes tenders on the Public Contracts Scotland website as above and potential suppliers are encouraged to register for free on this site.
 It will give you access to a large number of high and low value public authority contract opportunities across Scotland, not just those within the HIE area.
-You can also view our profile on this site.

 You can also view a list of our current contracts via the Contracts Register tab on HIE's Buyer Profile on PCS >